Morshu8800/STM32-AHT30-HAL-Library/README.md

 This is a very simple library that uses the sequence and commands from the sensor manufacturer's datasheet.

 > [!NOTE]
-> This library probably can work on STM32F/G/H/L0xx microcontrollers.
+> This library probably can work on STM32F/G/H/L0xx microcontrollers. <br>
 > This library is tested on STM32G030xx microcontroller.

 The example and library files are located in "source" folder.